Meet the Faculty

 Prior to joining the School, Christina spent many years assisting in Early Childhood classes including the Waldorf School of Miami.
 She also served as the lead teacher in the 2.5-3 year old classroom at the Creative Learning Center.

-The 2015-2016 school year is Ms. Gallardo’s 16th year working in the Early Childhood program at the School.
+The 2018-2019 school year marks 19 years in the Early Childhood program for Ms. Gallardo.
 Her daughter Carla attended the School and was a student in the Class of 2006.
 Ms. Gallardo hails from Ecuador, is fluent in Spanish and has traveled extensively in South America.
 Her undergraduate focus was on Latin American Studies.
-She has completed numerous graduate programs and trainings on topics of early childhood education, special education, and Waldorf Education.
+She has completed numerous graduate and training programs on topics of early childhood education, special education, and Waldorf Education.
 She holds a great interest in nutrition and natural healing support.

-The 2015-2016 academic year marks the third year of Ms. McGlone’s work as assistant in the nursery program.
-A graduate of the Waldorf School of Garden City, Class of 2009, Ms. McGlone returned to her alma mater, after graduating from college with a degree in Theatre Arts.
-She will graduate from the Sunbridge Institute this July with a certificate in Waldorf Early Childhood Education.
-Ms. McGlone is avid flutist and instructs those new to the instrument.
-Ms. McGlone wants every parent to know that “as a lifelong Waldorf student, I see in myself the fruits of my education.
+A graduate of the Waldorf School of Garden City, Ms. McGlone returned to her alma mater after attending from Marymount Manhattan College and St. Joseph’s College and receiving a certificate in Waldorf Early Childhood Education from the Sunbridge Institute.
+After spending several years as an assistant in the nursery program Abby has taken on the assistant position in the Mixed-Age Kindergarten.
+Ms. McGlone is an avid flutist and instructs those new to the instrument.
+She wants every parent to know that “as a lifelong Waldorf student, I see in myself the fruits of my education.
 It is an honor to be embarking on this journey as a teacher.”